liuxin0824/BCV-LR-discrete/README.md

 # BCV-LR
-### R1
+## R1

-We appreciate your careful reading and professional comments!
+We appreciate your careful reading, professional comments, and affirmation of our paper!
 In response to your feedback, we have supplemented the missing related works and further conduct several supplementary experiments, which greatly improves the quality of the paper.
 We hope these revisions will meet your expectations!

 ___
 >**W1:I am not sure whether the offline stage is individually conducted on each task or jointly conducted on a multi-task dataset.
 The practical significance of video behavior cloning in a single-task setting is limited.**